 Mən bazarlıq edəndən /edib qurtardıqdan sonra evə geri qayıdacam.

-In fiction one can find a lot of examples in which the Present Perfect is used to denote future action.
+In fiction, one can find a lot of examples in which the Present Perfect is used to denote future action.

 Don’t buy any more meat to-morrow until you have spoken to the mistress about it.
 Xanımladanışmayanaqədərsabahevəət alma!

-It should be noted that the Present Perfect as a way of expressing futurity was mostly used in the middle ages and still is being used in adverbial clauses of time.
-Ugryumova investigated this tense form as a way of expressing future according to examples chosen from Shakespeare’s and his contemporaries’ works.
-In modern English the Present Perfect for future is used in adverbial clauses of time after the conjunctions when, till, until, till, before, as soon as etc. As the future tense cannot be used in the time clauses, one of the present tense forms is used instead.
-The predicate of the head clause may be in the imperative mood which refers the action to the future.
+It should be noted that the Present Perfect as a way of expressing futurity was mostly used in the Middle Ages and still is being used in adverbial clauses of time.
+Ugryumova investigated this tense form as a way of expressing the future according to examples chosen from Shakespeare’s and his contemporaries’ works.
+In modern English, the Present Perfect for future is used in adverbial clauses of time after the conjunctions when, till, until, till, before, as soon as etc. As the future tense cannot be used in the time clauses, one of the present tense forms is used instead.
+The predicate of the head clause may be in the imperative mood which refers to the action in the future.

 Telephone as soon as the fire has broken out.
 Yanğınbaşlayankimizəngedin!

-telephone-the predicate of the head clause, in the imperative mood refers the action to the future
+Telephone-the predicate of the head clause, in the imperative mood, refers to the action to the future

-has broken out-the predicate of the subordinate clause in the indicative mood expressed by the present perfect tense form referring the action to the future.
-The predicate of the head clause may be in the indicative mood which refers the action to the future.
+has broken out-the predicate of the subordinate clause in the indicative mood expressed by the present perfect tense form referring to the action to the future.
+The predicate of the head clause may be in the indicative mood which refers to the action to the future.

 She’ll go home after she has finished her work.
 O, işinibitirdikdənsonraevəgedəcək.